briandipalma/custom-elements-hack-day/README.md

 ```

 The first argument to the `document.registerElement` method is the name of the Custom Element.
 Custom Element names must contain a hyphen.
-This is to prevent name clashes between new browser elements and Custom Elements.
+This is to prevent name clashes between future browser element names and Custom Elements.
 The second argument is the element registration object.
 Use it to specify the `prototype` of the Custom Element and what native element your Custom Element extends if it extends one.

 ### Wait, I can extend native elements? ###